-Burgundy (Bourgogne) is a word you’ve likely heard.
-Burgundy wine is perfect for Coq au Vin, and of course, yummy to simply sip on.
+Burgundy (Bourgogne) is a word you’ve likely heard before.
+Burgundy wine is perfect for Coq au Vin, and of course, to simply sip.
 But Burgundy, France is also a hilly, agricultural region in the east of France where these famous wines are born.
 The eastern part touches the Jura mountain region.
 You can reach Dijon, a great jumping-off spot, by TGV high-speed train in about 1 hour 40 minutes from Paris.

 In Burgundy, you find more than wine.
 There are medieval villages, barge and boat rides on one of several canals and rivers, a picturesque landscape for walks and hikes at various levels of difficulty, as well as many biking itineraries.